Ancient temples in Bible times

 What did ancient temples look like?

 - Ordinary people, even those who had come to worship, did not go inside the temple.
 The temple belonged to the god.
-It was a focus point for the presence of the god.
-It was entered by priests, not ordinary people who were expected to stay outside.
+Priests could enter, but ordinary people were expected to stay outside.

-- Ancient temples were much smaller than modern-day churches – only about as big as a modest modern-day house.
+- Ancient temples were much smaller than modern-day churches – only about as big as a modern house.

 There were two basic designs for temples in ancient times.
 You could have: